ansumandas441/AmazonCloneNodeJS-backend/README.md

 ##  License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the [LICENSE](https://choosealicense.com/licenses/gpl-3.0/) License.
+For more details, refer to the [LICENSE CATALOG](https://choosealicense.com/licenses/) file.

 ---